waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance is Highest Priority:** If a tool fails, it MUST be fixed immediately, overriding any in-game action.
 Deferring a fix is a critical failure.
 After applying a fix, especially from an agent, the tool's functionality must be verified with a simple test case.
 - **Trust Agent for Tool Repair:** Manual debugging of UI parsing tools has a high failure rate.
 When a UI automation tool fails, I must escalate to the `python_code_debugger` agent for a robust solution instead of attempting multiple manual fixes.
 - **Robust UI Parsing:** UI automation tools MUST use robust, flexible parsing that can handle minor variations in text and spacing.
 Relying on exact string matches or flawed assumptions about UI structure (e.g., name and level on the same line) is a critical point of failure.
-- **Verify Inputs and Context:** Before assuming a tool is broken, I must first verify that my inputs are valid and the tool's configuration (e.g., `is_surfing`) is correct for the current context.
+- **Verify Inputs and Context:** Before assuming a tool is broken, I must first verify that my inputs are valid and the tool's configuration is correct for the current context.
 A 'No path found' result is often accurate data about the map, not a tool failure.
 - **Tool Logic Must Mirror Game Mechanics:** A tool will fail if its internal model of the game is inaccurate (e.g., not accounting for the 'CANCEL' option in a circular menu).
 All future tools must be designed with a perfect understanding of the UI and mechanics they interact with.

 # KNOWLEDGE BASE